Gay Brighton · City Guide

 With the active support of the local council, Brighton has somehow managed to retain the magic and celebration of what makes a good Pride event really special and memorable and long may it continue to do so.

-Most visitors from Hong Kong SAR, Singapore and Taiwan do not require a visa – check here to see if this applies to you.
+Most visitors from Hong Kong SAR, Singapore and Taiwan do not require a visa.
 Other visitors from Asia need to obtain a visa before travelling to the UK.
 You will normally be required to attend an interview at your local British Embassy.

 Entry is normally permitted for a period of 6 months, and you are free to travel anywhere in England, Wales, Scotland and Northern Ireland.
 A British visa is not valid for travel to other European countries.